 If you’re visiting from out-of-state to see a baseball game, there can be no doubt you’ll be wanting to visit our beautiful beaches…right?
 Double up your beach fun and visit Loggerhead Marinelife Center, a sea turtle hospital and rehabilitation center, in the delightful seaside town of Juno Beach.

-Tour the grounds, come early and attend one of the sea turtle releases, or take a walk through the hospital itself to see Palm Beach County’s animal ambassadors up-close!
+Walk the grounds, or take a tour through the hospital itself to see Palm Beach County’s animal ambassadors!

-Now that you’ve rounded the bases and learned about what makes The Palm Beaches Florida’s Cultural Capital®, feel free to check out our cultural destination online (or download the PDF guide) for more information.
+Now that you’ve rounded the bases and learned about what makes The Palm Beaches Florida’s Cultural Capital®, feel free to check out our cultural destination online for more information.
 Until then, save us some peanuts and cracker jacks!